 Helping to put this power down to the road will be the same 8 speed automatic already found in the JCW Countryman and Clubman.
 Or at least that’s what sources are telling us.
 While we’d love to be wrong on this one, it would make a lot of sense given the complexity of applying that much torque through the front tires.

 The benefit is performance.
-Leveraging the all wheel drive and 8-speed sport automatic transmission, it’s rumored that MINI will offer an improved launch control allowing for consistent all-out sprints from a standing stop.
-If they follow the lead on the X2 M35i there will be a BMW M Sport Differential (likely rebranded for MINI) onboard which will feature a Torsen-based limited slip capabilities with up to a 39% lock-up.
+Leveraging the front wheel drive and 8-speed sport automatic transmission, it’s rumored that MINI will offer an improved launch control allowing for consistent all-out sprints from a standing stop.
 On the X2 M35i the new M Sport differential is integrated into the 8-speed automatic transmission which itself features steering wheel shift paddles, M Performance specific tuning, additional transmission cooling and updated gear ratios.
 We’d bed that the GP would see this tech as well.

 Official Press Release: The 300 hp JCW GP